lnwor/WifiCity_captiveportal/README.md

 # WifiCity_captiveportal

-Tired to enter your credential every time you connect to WifiCity, these scripts are made for you.

-The main goal of this repository is to offer a solution to connect automatically on internet while the computer is connected at the CIUP wifi called WifiCity.
+The main goal of this repository is to offer a solution to connect automatically to WifiCity without manually entering your credentials.

-I made the Windows instruction more user-friendly, if you use linux you are supposed to know how to edit a text file or change file mode bits.

-I took the Mac scripts from [Mehechiger](https://github.com/Mehechiger/WifiCity_captiveportal) (thanks) to centralize the scripts.

 ## How to use

 ### Windows

-Unfortunately it's not trivial to automate the connection in Windows, so the most reliable solution I found is to manually start a script.
+Unfortunately it's not trivial to automate the connection in Windows, since the task scheduler runs the script with a considerable delay, so the fastest and most reliable solution I found is to manually run the script each time.

 * Download
   [WifiCity_win.bat](https://raw.githubusercontent.com/lnwor/WifiCity_captiveportal/main/Windows/WifiCity_win.bat)